replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 slug: preparing-to-use-the-sdk
 id: kkhcf1j4eaym
 type: challenge
-title: Preparing to use the SDK
+title: Preparing to Use the SDK
 teaser: Getting ready to use the Replicated SDK
 notes:
 - type: text